eddycharly/terraform-provider-kops/docs/resources/cluster.md

 ### instance_group

 InstanceGroup represents a group of instances (either nodes or masters) with the same configuration.

 #### Argument Reference

 The following arguments are supported:

 - `name` - (Required) - String - Instance group name.
-- `role` - (Required) - String - Determines the role of instances in this group: masters or nodes.
+- `role` - (Required) - String - Type determines the role of instances in this group: masters or nodes.
 - `image` - (Optional) - (Computed) - String - Image is the instance (ami etc) we should use.
 - `min_size` - (Required) - Int - MinSize is the minimum size of the pool.
 - `max_size` - (Required) - Int - MaxSize is the maximum size of the pool.